ADGEfficiency/adgefficiency.github.io/_posts/2016-12-08-energy-basics-ambient-temperature-impact-on-gas-turbine-performance.md

 ![Figure 1]({{"/assets/gt_amb_temp/gt_amb_temp.png"}})

-**Figure 1 - Effect of ambient temperature on gas turbine performance** *Rahman et. al (2011) - Thermodynamic performance analysis of gas-turbine power-plant*
+**Figure 1 - Effect of ambient temperature on gas turbine performance.
+Rahman et. al (2011) - Thermodynamic performance analysis of gas-turbine power-plant**

 De Sa & Zubaidy (2011) proposed an empirical relationship for a 265 MW gas turbine.
 This gives us a rough rule of thumb of a 1% efficiency reduction and 5% reduction in output for every 10 °C change.